monaSalih/data-structures-and-algorithms/python/code_challenges/array-insert-shift1/README.md

 <!-- #################################### -->
 [Here](https://github.com/monaSalih/data-structures-and-algorithms/tree/array-insert-shift) you can found alink for pull request for this code chalinge
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->

+# time to complet solve
+it take 4 hour